Odessa (City on the Black Sea): Inspiration and recording

 Its title was inspired by a travel brochure Robin had seen.
-The geography of "Odessa" must not be taken too literally, although a man sailing in the Atlantic Ocean and the Baltic Sea is as far from the port of Odessa (then part of the USSR) as he seems to feel in the lyrics.
+The geography of "Odessa" must not be taken too literally, although a man sailing in the Atlantic Ocean and the Baltic Sea is as far from the port of Odesa (then part of the USSR) as he seems to feel in the lyrics.
 One possible inspiration is the true story of the SS Ellan Vannin, a packet ship which sank in the Irish Sea on its way between the Isle of Man and Liverpool on 3 December 1909.
 The romantic date of February 14th (St Valentine's Day) replaced this and stayed, while the year changed to 1886 and then 1899 for the final release.
 This was a major work and it took a few sessions to get a take they liked.

 The lyrics are written in the stream-of-consciousness style, telling the story of the survivor of a fictitious British ship called Veronica, floating on an iceberg in the Baltic Sea.

 The instrumental track is led by an acoustic guitar played by Maurice and cello by Paul Buckmaster.
 The song was called "Odessa (on the White Sea)" in this early version, and Barry identifies the ship in a spoken intro as a Dutch ship called Anne Strauss and the date as 14 February 1866.
 The first version is heard on Sketches with Maurice or Robin on mellotron and an orchestral section that is less full than the finished take.
 This reel would follow the preceding one, since it ends with what is called a retake of "Odessa on the White Sea", probably the final take of the song, to which the orchestra was added later.
 The song's demo begins with a longer spoken intro by Barry saying, February 14th 1866, the Dutch ship Anne Strauss was lost at sea and was wiped off the British royal register of shipping.
 There were no survivors.
 In the finished version the date has changed to 14 February 1899 and the ship is named Veronica.
 The lyrics are almost identical, although the reference to the English nursery rhyme Baa Baa Black Sheep is missing at the demo.

 "I worked and worked on that 'Odessa' track", Robin said, "and I got a ring from Robert Stigwood to say it was the greatest pop classic he had ever experienced.
 He said it was stupendous, and I used to get calls from him at three and four and five and six in the morning telling me the same thing.
 I thought it was going to be the new single".
 Stigwood praises Robin for this song as well as "Lamplight": "The fact is that [Robin] has incredible and wonderful imagination.
 This is shown in the lyrics of his composition 'Odessa', which is, I think, one of the finest pop songs ever written".